sachin-sadhu/obsidian_vault/Year 3 CS/Artificial Intelligence.md

 ### K-fold cross validation

 Splitting data into k different segments.
 Use 1 of those segments as testing data and $k-1$ segments as training data.
 Record how well algorithm performs.
 Repeat this using every individual segment as the testing data.
+Pick model with the best overall performance.
+Retrain the selected model on the entire training set and then report model's performance on test set.
 ![[Pasted image 20241109160644.png]]

 ## Regularisation

 Method for preventing models from overfitting to training data.
 Models with many weights set to 0 will be preferred.

+L1 regularization leads to weight sparsity.
+This comes from the shape of the L1 loss.
+Since even small weights are penalised the same amount as large weights, more weight values will tend closer to 0.
+L2 on the other hand penalizes smaller weights less, which leads to smaller weights but does not ensure sparsity.

 ### L1-regularisation
 Do this by adding $\lambda\sum|w|$ to the loss function.
 Therefore the formula for the loss function if we are using least squared is $$(y-y_1)^2+\lambda\sum|w|$$ Therefore models that fit the training data perfectly but have a lot of high weight values might end up having a higher cost function that models that fit training data less well but have fewer high weight values.